AdobeDocs/commerce-webapi/src/pages/graphql/schema/b2b/requisition-list/mutations/move-items.md

 Attribute |  Data Type | Description
 --- | --- | ---
 `destinationRequisitionListUid`| ID! | The unique ID of the destination requisition list.
 If null, a new requisition list will be created
-`requisitionListItem`| [[MoveItemsBetweenRequisitionListsInput](#MoveItemsBetweenRequisitionListsInput)]  | An array of selected requisition list items that are to be moved from the source to the destination list
+`requisitionListItem`| [[MoveItemsBetweenRequisitionListsInput](#moveitemsbetweenrequisitionlistsinput-attributes)]  | An array of selected requisition list items that are to be moved from the source to the destination list
 `sourceRequisitionListUid`| ID! | The unique ID of the source requisition list

-### MoveItemsBetweenRequisitionListsInput attributes {#MoveItemsBetweenRequisitionListsInput}
+### MoveItemsBetweenRequisitionListsInput attributes

 The `MoveItemsBetweenRequisitionListsInput` type contains the list of products to move from one requisition list to other.